Characters: Naruto - Tailed Beasts

 - Lightning Bruiser: At least twice the size of the other Tailed Beasts, but fast enough to sucker-punch Kurama before anyone could react.

 - Liquid Assets: It is the source of all chakra and wants to take back the power mankind stole.
 Since chakra currently serves as the world's Life Energy, the process kills all of the Shinobi it depletes.

 - Living Weapon: The only Beast to really qualify as one since it has no will of its own, being a tree.
-Every time it went on a rampage, it was being controlled by someone else.
+The will driving its rampage was Kaguya.

-- Magic Eye: It possesses a massive red Rinnegan with Sharingan-like tomoe, similar to Hagoromo's, Kaguya's, and Madara's Third Eye and Sasuke's Rinnegan.
+- Magic Eye: It possesses a massive red Rinnegan with nine Sharingan-like tomoe, called the Rinne Sharingan.

 - Monkey Morality Pose: Of a sort.
 Its second form features its single eyeball on the front of its head, a single huge and prominent ear on one side, and a mouth on the other side.

 - More Teeth than the Osmond Family: In its first form, it has a gaping mouth full of row after row of long fangs.